North Stand External View

 Map showing the location of the Oakwell football ground (at the bottom of this page).

 Post Code for SAT NAV: S71 1ET

-about a ten minute walk away.
-This station is served
+minute walk away.
+This station is served by trains

 From the train station turn left away from the town centre and head towards the bridge that the dual-carriageway runs over.
 Go under the bridge and turn left up the slip road and then take the first road on the right and head towards the Metro Dome leisure complex at the top of the hill.
 Oakwell is now clearly visible.
 Thanks to Ian Ambler & Bryn Williams for providing the directions.

 train then you can save on the cost of

 website to see how much you can normally save.

 |Sheffield United, Sheffield Wednesday and Rotherham United.|

 |For details of disabled facilities and club contact at the ground please visit the relevant page on the Level Playing Field website.|